What is user import?

 The user import feature allows you to upload a list of your users that can use Userlane via the Browser Extension.
 This not only allows you to address all your users easily but also enables user-group-specific targeting.
 Follow this Userlane to get a brief overview of the user import section under My Account.

-The set up via user import is only required for customers that use Userlane for third-party applications.
+The set up via user import is only required (and therefore available) for customers that use Userlane for third-party applications.
 If you want to integrate Userlane in your own application using the Userlane Snippet, follow this article instead.

 What to use it for